-This new co-ed prep school is open for Years 1 through to 6 and follows the very British model set by its sister school in Devon.
+This co-ed prep school is open for Nursery through to Year 9 and follows the very British model set by its sister school in Devon.
 It is the first school in Hong Kong to prepare students for the Common Entrance exams that are required by some of the UK’s top academically selective secondary schools.

-There has been plenty of excitement and anticipation surrounding MKSHK.
 This primary school is the first stand-alone British prep school in Hong Kong to both offer the National Curriculum for England and prepare students for the Common Entrance set of exams that are accepted by top UK independent secondary schools such as Eton and Charterhouse.
-And, by promising future Year 8 graduates from MKSHK a place at Mount Kelly School in the UK, it will also be the first school in the city to offer students a guaranteed place at a UK sister school.
+And, by promising future Year 8 graduates from MKSHK a place at Mount Kelly School in the UK, it is also the only school in the city to offer students a guaranteed place at a UK sister school.

-As it's such a new school, we can only really judge MKSHK on the reputation of its sister school in the UK, and its promises on the Hong Kong website.
-Mount Kelly UK is a leading independent private school in the West Country with a 140-year-old history.
+Its sister school in the UK, Mount Kelly, is a leading independent private school in the West Country with a 140-year-old history.
 It’s renowned for its academic focus, 100% Common Entrance success, high level of pastoral care, and its strong commitment to co-curricular activities.
-MKSHK says it will forge “strong links with our sister school” and talks about offering the “very best of British independent education”.
-It looks like MKSHK has some pretty big boots to fill, but if it lives up to expectations then this school could be a top choice for parents seeking a typically British education.
+MKSHK has always promised to forge “strong links with our sister school” and talks about offering the “very best of British independent education”.

-MKSHK is the first international Mount Kelly school, and it adds to the growing choice of British independent school exports here.
-Competing against the likes of Shrewsbury International School and Malvern College (both opened in 2018), as well as Harrow International, MKSHK will have to prove its worth to potential students.
+MKSHK is the first international Mount Kelly school, and it adds to the growing choice of British independent school exports here; it is competing against the likes of Shrewsbury International School and Malvern College (both opened in 2018), as well as Harrow International.

 In Years 3 and 4, specialist subjects of art and science are added to the curriculum.
 In Years 5 and 6, students have dedicated specialist teachers in all lessons – maths, English, science, Putonghua, Spanish, geography, history, computing, PE, swimming, music, art, design and technology, and PSHE.
 This is a particular feature of MKSHK, and not something you’ll find in many primary schools here.

 In Years 7 and 8, the curriculum is focused on preparing students for the Common Entrance exams.
-These exams, which are taken in the final term of Year 8, will be offered at the new Tuen Mun campus.
+These exams are taken in the final term of Year 8.
 The Common Entrance exam is required by many of Britain’s top prep and independent schools, and it’s renowned for its rigorous syllabus and breadth of subjects.
 MKSHK students will sit Common Entrance exams in English, maths, and sciences, and work towards sitting exams in history, geography, and Spanish.

-After Year 8, students have the choice of graduating to Mount Kelly’s senior school in the UK for Years 9 to 13 (they still have to pass the Common Entrance exams though), or applying for places at senior schools such as Bryanston, Sherborne, Exeter, Eton, and Winchester.
+After Year 8, students have the choice of graduating to Mount Kelly’s senior school in the UK for Years 9 to 13 (they still have to pass the Common Entrance exams though).
 If your long-term plans involve relocating to the UK or sending your child overseas to study, then an education at MKSHK could set you on the right path.

 Core subjects aside, MKSHK has adapted the National Curriculum for England slightly to offer a well-rounded and more international curriculum.
 All year groups have a daily Chinese language lesson with a dedicated native speaking Mandarin teacher, and the focus here is as much on exploring Chinese culture as it is on learning the language.
 You can expect a very interactive and fun approach to learning Chinese that uses music, movement, singing, puppets, dancing, and storytelling.